HomeOnline casinos CanadaAlberta online casinos

 IGT

 IGT has spent 45+ years honing its craft, with its land-based games now web classics.
-From video slots to multi-level progressive jackpots, you'll find plenty of IGT titles at sites licensed within CA. Popular picks include Wolf Run, Double Diamond, and Cleopatra.
+From video slots to multi-level progressive jackpots, you'll find plenty of IGT titles at sites licensed within AB.
+Popular picks include Wolf Run, Double Diamond, and Cleopatra.

 Microgaming